fastify/fast-json-stringify/README.md

 <a name="options"></a>
 ## Options

-Optionally, you may provide to `fast-json-stringify` an option object as second parameter:
+Optionally, you may provide to `fast-json-stringify` an option object as the second parameter:

 ```js
 const fastJson = require('fast-json-stringify')